Podcastindex-org/docs-api/README.md

 *   "**X-Auth-Key**" - Your API key string.

 *   "**Authorization**" - A SHA-1 hash of the X-Auth-Key, the corresponding key secret and the X-Auth-Date value concatenated as a string.
+The resulting hash should be encoded as hexadecimal value.

     The Authorizaton header is computed with something like this (pseudo-code):